 The York River watershed includes a diverse array of exemplary resources and values: cultural and historic resources; biodiversity and natural resources; recreational and scenic values; and water quality and watershed services.
-The community-based watershed management plan will identify the resources that are most valued by the community and include strategies and actions to protect or enhance those resources.
+The York River Watershed Stewardship Plan identifies resources that are most valued by the community and includes strategies and actions to protect or enhance those resources.

 CULTURAL & HISTORIC RESOURCES

 The watershed has a diverse and rich set of river-related cultural and historical resources.
 The York River and its tributaries have provided a safe harbor and human access to abundant coastal, riverine, and inland natural resources for thousands of years.